 Some workers who are asked to cook or prepare a sandwich for the client expect to eat with the client.
 This is up to you whether you would want to do this but it is important that this be clarified up front during the interview.
 Make sure there is a clear understanding of what is expected from both parties.
 If a sitter will not be able to meet your needs, perhaps you need a more experienced and skilled worker like a certified nurse aide, a non-certified hired caregiver.

-You can hire a sitter through an agency or you can hire someone on your own.
-If you want to go through an agency, please click on the Home Health link below.
-If you are considering hiring someone, on your own, here are the steps to take.
+A sitter can be hired by going through an agency such as a home health agency or you can hire someone on your own.
+If you are considering hiring someone, on your own, I can show you how to hire a sitter here and the steps to take.

 Many people with years of experience have started working for themselves by Free-Lancing.
 This means they advertise their services and negotiate their working conditions and prices.
 There is nothing wrong with this and it can be a very good arrangement for you and her.
 The middle man is eliminated and you deal directly with the individual.